Samyak2/gosling/README.md

 You will need:
 - A GCP account with billing enabled.
-    - Google gives you 1 million characters free every month.
+    - Google gives you [1 million characters free](https://cloud.google.com/text-to-speech/pricing) every month.
 That's nearly 10 books a month.
-See [pricing](https://cloud.google.com/text-to-speech/pricing).
+It's essentially free for personal use.
     - Once you have a GCP account, [enable the TTS API and get a service account](https://cloud.google.com/text-to-speech/docs/before-you-begin).
     - Export service account credentials in your shell.
 You will need to do this every time you open a new shell.
 Add it to your shell configuration or make a script to run `gosling` for convenience.
       ```bash